 Then I strolled across the downtown..

 ..and some hours later I was ready to fall asleep.
-I planned to take some cheap motel at the suburbs, but I couldn’t find any for a while.
-One that looked to cut the deal finally appeared so I pulled over, but they asked around $80 per night.
+I planned to take some cheap motel in the suburbs, but I couldn’t find any for a while.
+One that looked to cut the deal finally appeared, so I pulled over.
+Alas, they asked around $80 per night.
 Too tired to search an alternative, I stayed there.

 The next morning I went to see sculptures in the downtown..